Wheelchair Motor

 Reduction Ratio16.75:1

-High reliability and overload capacity: As these motors are specifically engineered for wheelchairs, they must withstand frequent starts and stops, load variations (such as human weight), and complex terrain (like thresholds and ramps).
-Consequently, they possess robust overload resistance, making them highly suitable for the instantaneous high-load demands encountered by robotic chassis during start-up or when ascending slopes.
-Internal circuitry typically incorporates overcurrent and overheat protection, ensuring stable operation under heavy loads or during prolonged use (2-3 hours).
+Consequently, they offer robust overload capacity, making them well-suited for the instantaneous high-load demands encountered when starting or climbing slopes.
+The internal circuitry typically integrates overcurrent and overheat protection features, ensuring stable operation under heavy loads or during prolonged use (2–3 hours).

-Educational and DIY robotics represent one of the most prevalent applications for wheelchair brushless motors, proving particularly well-suited for students, hobbyists, and researchers constructing low-cost robotic chassis.
-The motors' high torque and low-speed characteristics enable small robots (such as 2WD or 4WD chassis with payloads of 10-50kg) to achieve fundamental navigation and obstacle avoidance functions.
+Educational and DIY robot chassis, particularly suitable for students, hobbyists, and researchers looking to build low-cost robot chassis.
+The high torque and low-speed characteristics of these motors enable small robots—such as 2WD or 4WD chassis with a payload of 10–50 kg—to perform basic navigation and obstacle avoidance functions.

-Outdoor inspection robots leverage the environmental adaptability and customisability of wheelchair brushless motors, making them suitable for scenarios such as power line inspections, agricultural monitoring, or security robots.
-These applications require a chassis capable of navigating uneven terrain (e.g., grass, gravel) and mildly wet environments.
+Outdoor inspection robots fully leverage the environmental adaptability and customizability of wheelchair brushless motors, making them suitable for applications such as power line inspection, agricultural monitoring, or security robots.
+These applications require a chassis capable of navigating uneven terrain (such as grass or gravel) and mildly humid environments.

 Related Accessories